section-engineering-education/engineering-education/content/articles/Servlet-Filter-API/index.md

 3. `getInitParameterNames()`: This method returns a list of all type enumeration parameter names.
 4. `getServletContext()`: This method returns the `ServletContext` object.

-### Authentication Example using filter
+### Authentication example using filter
-In this example, we're demonstrating how a `Filter` is used to achieve authentication.
-We're using two filters here: one to verify if a password is greater than seven characters, and the other to check both the user name and password supplied by the user.
+In this example, we are demonstrating how a `Filter` is used to achieve authentication.
+We are using two filters here: one to verify if a password is more significant than seven characters, and the other to check the user name and password supplied by the user.

 Filter 1 will forward the request to a second Filter if the password length is correct.
 Otherwise, an error notice will appear.

-If the user name and password provided by the user are both correct, the second Filter will route the request to the Servlet page; otherwise, an error message will be displayed.
+If the user name and password are correct, the second filter will route the request to the Servlet page; otherwise, an error message will be displayed.

-#### Steps to create Authentication Example
+#### Steps to create authentication example
 We assumed you already knew how to use the eclipse IDE and configure the Tomcat server in this example.

 #### Step 1: